-HOT-we now have a solution for captains chairs using stock factory mounts for Sprinters - See for Sale section
+We now have a solution for captains chairs using stock factory mounts for Sprinters and Ford Transits - See for Sale section

 Summary -if you purchased a cargo van...its going to cost a lot of money and likely not DOT approved.
 We generally don't do seat only installs (except for bolt in systems into factory OEM mounts already in vans)

 Aftermarket seating is much more expensive and much more involved than you would think so lets review the key issues to think about.
 Why do I see it done incorrectly?
 Mostly $.
 Crazy, why would anyone put a price on safety?
 It is very expensive to add seats.
 This is by far the thing I see the most improperly done on vans that we work on with previous work done.
 NONE of our seating systems are crash tested so even when we put seats in...there are waivers to sign.
 But we do take every precaution to insure that the mounts are very secure.
 Its huge $ to crash test seating this is why certified seating systems are 10,000-$15000 each.
 Not only do you have to deal with the costs of the seats and mounting, you also then have to deal with the floor modification in some cases with the seats.
 This gets expensive.